roataway/telegram-bot/readme.rst

 Message formats
 ---------------

-There are 2 types of messages at the moment:
+There are 2 types of messages that are received via MQTT at the moment:

 #.
 ETA updates that look like this: ``{"eta": {"30": [[3, "3898"], [22, "3913"]]}, "station_id": 17, "name": "str.
 31 August - sosire"}``
 #.
 Transport coordinates, which also come as JSON, containing the following keys: ``rtu_id, board, route, lat, lon, speed, dir``